-15 For easy comparison, these dates are the same as those considered in Primiceri (2005) or Koop et al. (2009).
-The first date is an NBER trough, the second date is an NBER peak, and the last two dates are more normal times.
-Thus, we can see how responses change over the business cycle, as well as how they have evolved in recent times at a similar stage of the business cycle.
+we can see how responses change over the business cycle, as well as how they have evolved in recent times at a similar stage of the business cycle.
 Note that we consider the Fed Funds Rate and inflation based on the PCE deflator, while the previous studies consider the 3-month Treasury bill rate as a proxy for the policy instrument and measure inflation using the GDP deflator.
 However, we find that the impulse response results are generally robust to considering other measures of the interest rate and inflation.

-16 There is an apparent "price puzzle" in 1975Q1 and 1981Q3, which is common for small monetary VAR models with triangular identification schemes for pre-1980 U.S. data.
-This might suggest misspecification of the model-some informative variables that impact the Fed and private sectors' decision-making processes are missing from the model.
+&lt;sup>16There is an apparent "price puzzle" in 1975Q1 and 1981Q3, which is common for small monetary VAR models with triangular identification schemes for pre-1980 U.S. data.
+This might suggest misspecification of the model-i.e., some informative variables that impact the Fed and private sectors' decision-making processes are missing from the model.
 As suggested by Sims (1992), one promising way to solve this problem is to include a commodity price index.
 Nevertheless, for the sake of computational feasibility given the already large dimension of the parameter space, we stick with the trivariate model.
+Also, we are interested in the evolution of impulse responses instead of impulse responses per se.
+Thus, the price puzzle should not be as much of a hindrance for understanding variations in impulse responses as it is for understanding the responses themselves.